mkalimeri/clinical_notes_analysis/SetUpEnvironment.md

 conda env create -f environment.yml conda activate nlp_env

-#Install SciSpaCy safely (enforcing the installation of right version)
+# Install SciSpaCy safely (enforcing the installation of right version)
 python -m pip install scispacy==0.5.3 --no-deps
-``

-### Bonus: Add the environment as a kernel in jupyter notebook
+### ➕ Bonus: Add the environment as a kernel in jupyter notebook

 To add the conda environment as a kernel that can be used in jupyter run the following while the environment is activated ``bash